oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/set-up-wktui-app.md

 {{< img "Tools Update" "images/wkt-tools-update.png" >}}

-WKTUI integrates with the WebLogic Remote Console to provide visual editing of the WDT model of the WebLogic Server domain.

-- To install the WebLogic Remote Console, go to the [GitHub project page](https://github.com/oracle/weblogic-remote-console), download, and install the latest release compatible with WKTUI, as specified on the `Model` page, shown in the following image.
-- After it's installed, you'll need to configure WKTUI to locate the WebLogic Remote Console installation.

-Start the WKTUI application and go to the `Model` page, shown in the following image.

-{{< img "WRC Integration" "images/wrc-integration.png" >}}

-As you can see, the path to the `WebLogic Remote Console Install Location` is already populated.
-Depending on your platform, this may or may not be the case.
-Make sure that the location is correct and then click **Start WebLogic Remote Console**.
-If the versions of the applications are not compatible, WKTUI will display a dialog box with the compatible version requirements.
-Otherwise, the page will be refreshed with a screen that provides visual editing of the WDT model, as shown in the following image.

-{{< img "Model Design View" "images/model-design-view.png" >}}

 ### User Preferences

 WKTUI supports user preferences; that is, preferences that are specific to a user on a particular machine.
 To open the User Preferences dialog on Windows or Linux, use the `File` > `Preferences` menu item.
 On macOS, use the `WebLogic Kubernetes Toolkit UI` > `Settings` menu item.